 A classic car waiting in the garage for its chance in the sunlight demands separate and special auto insurance because of its limited use and higher value.

 - Agreed-value means you and your insurer agree on what the car is worth.
 In case of loss, the company will pay you the full amount on the policy, minus your deductible.

 - Stated-value policies leave your classic car's value open to interpretation by the insurer, according to the Insurance Information institute, which adds that these policies are rarely sold.

 See if your insurer has the resources to help find rare parts and mechanics with the know-how to handle any damage to your baby.
-Ask if you'd be able to send the car across state lines to a mechanic of your choice.
+Ask if you'd be able to send the car across state lines to the garage of your choice.

-Liability coverage is especially important with collector cars that can be difficult to drive if they have small windows or lack mirrors, notes Jay Quail, executive director of the Classic Car Club of America.
+Liability coverage is especially important with collector cars, which may have small windows or lack mirrors, making them more difficult to drive, notes Jay Quail, executive director of the Classic Car Club of America.